longa2/longa2.github.io/essays/ai-reflection.md

   - ICS314
 ---

-I. Introduction
+#Introduction

 With the prevelance of AI increasing in education, and specifically Software Engineering, it has seen many cases in effectively completing assignments for the students without the students having to do much if anything at all.
 In this course, I have used ChatGPT in rare cases to aid me in generating code for quizzes and assignments.

-II.
-Personal Experience with AI:
+#Personal Experience with AI:

 For the Experience WODs, I have not used AI since they usually have solutions posted for each assignment.